 This makes enough cornbread to fill an 8-inch skillet with 1 3/4-inch high sides.
 If you don't have an oven-safe skillet, bake the batter in an 8- or 9-inch round, or 8-inch square, pan.
 You can also double the recipe and bake it in a 10-inch skillet.

 Both fresh and frozen berries work fine here; if using frozen berries, no need to defrost them first.
 If you lack buttermilk, you can probably use whole milk or plain, runny yogurt (or a combination) in its place.
-And if you need a way to use up the leftover buttermilk, try this pie
+And if you need a way to use up the leftover buttermilk, try this pie or these biscuits.

 Since cornmeal can go rancid and taste bitter, I recommend buying only what you need as you need it, and storing it at room temperature for no more than a few months.

 I use blackberry honey here, but any flavorful, runny honey will do the trick.